7 Ways a Lawyer May Be Able To Assist You in a Slip and Fall Claim

 6. A lawyer can calculate the fair value of your slip and fall claim – An initial settlement offer may fail to address your long-term financial needs adequately.
 A lawyer can consult a variety of experts to determine a comprehensive settlement figure that accounts for your medical bills, lost wages and other out-of-pocket expenses.

 7. A lawyer can help you protect your right to financial recovery – It’s surprisingly easy to damage an accident claim.
-A lawyer can offer personalized instruction on how best to protect your rights.
+A lawyer can offer legal advice on how to protect your rights.